 Canaan Dog

-A young, beautiful, white, cream-colored, brown, orange sable Canaan is walking on the grass, looking happy and playful.
-Kelef K’naani dogs are medium-sized with erect ears, almond eyes, intelligent, and very good watchdogs.
+A young, beautiful, white, cream-colored, brown, orange sable Canaan walks on the grass, looking happy and playful.
+Kelef K’naani dogs are medium-sized with erect ears, almond eyes, and intelligent and good watchdogs.

 Because the Israeli government eradicated so many Canaan dogs living in the open in the fight against rabies, it is now tough to collect wild Canaan dogs in Israel.